scmanjarrez/EdgeGPT-Telegram-Bot/README.md

 - Did you find a nice question but the bot is already processing another question?
 Don't worry, send it to the bot and it will be processed in order.
 - Load multiple cookies, stop hitting the cap!
-- Reload bot files without killing/starting a new process!
+- Restart the bot from your chat

 **Content**: